Jordyn Woods Stuns In Skintight Leggings, A Denim Corset Top, And Designer Boots

 Jordyn wore her dark hair parted down the middle and pulled back in a low ponytail.
 Her waist-length tresses were curled at the ends.
 The former Keeping Up with the Kardashians star was rocking a natural beauty look that included a nude lip and minimal eye makeup.

 Jordyn was photographed posing outside the Chrome Hearts jewelry boutique.
-In the caption of her post, she quoted the Jay-Z song “Beach is Better.”
+In the caption of her post, she quoted the Jay-Z song “Beach Is Better.”

 Fitness model Dolly Castro responded to Jordyn’s photo with a lyric from a different song, “My Humps” by The Black Eyed Peas.